What to Do This Summer if You’re in College and Stuck at Home With No Job

 The College Level Examination Program lets you earn college credit in basic subjects like math and history by taking an exam.

-CLEP exams cost $89 to take, but you can get fees covered through Modern States’ Freshman Year for Free program.
+CLEP exams cost $89, but you can get fees covered through Modern States’ Freshman Year for Free program.
 Enroll for free online courses and tutoring through the program, and it covers your CLEP exam fee.

 Test centers live on college campuses and other locations around the country, and you have to show up in person for an exam.
 You can generally schedule your exam any time the campus is open for classes (including summer semesters).